forestdb/forestdb.org/models/conventions.md

   });
 };

+var intendedState = {type: 0, color: 0}
-console.log("likelihood of t1_a meaning t1: " +
+console.log("likelihood of type_a meaning 0: " + expectation(lexiconPosterior('S', []), function(v) {return 1-v['type_a']}))
-            expectation(lexiconPosterior('S', []),
-                        function(v) {return v['t1_a']['t1']}))
-viz(S('t1', []))
+viz(S(intendedState, []))

-console.log("likelihood of t1_a meaning t1 after observations: " +
-            expectation(lexiconPosterior('S', [{utt: 't1_a t1_b', obj: 't1'},
+console.log("likelihood of type_a meaning 0 after observations: " + expectation(lexiconPosterior('S', [{utt: 'type_a color_a', obj: intendedState}, {utt: 'type_a', obj: intendedState}]), function(v) {return 1-v['type_a']}))
-                                               {utt: 't1_a', obj: 't1'}]),
-                        function(v) {return v['t1_a']['t1']}))
-viz(S('t1', [{utt: 't1_a t1_b', obj: 't1'},
+viz(S(intendedState, [{utt: 'type_a color_a', obj: intendedState},
-             {utt: 't1_a', obj: 't1'}]))
+                      {utt: 'type_a', obj: intendedState}]))
 ~~~~

-We see that there's an initial preference for the longer conjunction of "t1_a" and "t1_b" despite the utterance cost because
+We see that there's an initial preference for the longer conjunction of "type_a" and "color_a" despite the utterance cost because

-(1) there's an initial bias in the lexicon prior for these utterances to mean 't1' (thus why neither of the t2 utterances are assigned any probability)
+(1) there's an initial bias in the lexicon prior for 'a' utterances to correspond to properties with the value 0 (thus why neither of the 'b' utterances are assigned any probability)

-(2) the conjunction hedges against unlikely but possible lexicons where one or the other actually means 't2'.
+(2) the conjunction hedges against unlikely but possible lexicons where one or the other utterance actually corresponds to a property with value 1.

-After observing an example of this conjunction correctly referring to 't1', the conjunction actually becomes *more* preferred by the speaker, as it increases the probability of utterances where both t1_a and t1_b mean 't1'.
+After observing an example of this conjunction referring to the first state, the conjunction actually becomes *more* preferred by the speaker, as it increases the probability of utterances where both type_a and color_a mean the first state.
+The evidence is indeterminate about the separate meanings of type_a and color_a.
 Because of cost considerations, however, the shorter utterances are still assigned some probability.
-Once the speaker produces one or the other short utterances by chance, then, it breaks the symmetry and this utterance becomes the most probable in future rounds.
+Once the speaker produces one or the other short utterances by chance, then, it breaks the symmetry and this shorter utterance becomes the most probable in future rounds.

 ### Part 3: Shortening arbitrary utterances